fuzzylogicxx/fuzzylogic/posts/my-new-syntax-for-responsive-and-modern-blog-images.md

 > So, if you want your images to be as sharp as possible, you need to target images at the user's device pixels, rather than their CSS pixels.
 To encode a 2x image, I throw it into Squoosh.app, and zoom it out until it's the size it'll be displayed on a page.
 Then I just drag the quality slider as low as it'll go before it starts looking bad.

-Taking Jake’s advice and attempting a tweak to use Cloudinary’s automation, my recent post [April 2022 mixtape](https://fuzzylogic.me/posts/april-2022-mixtape/) included its image like so:
+Taking Jake’s guidance and tweaking it for my Cloudinary-based context, my recent post [April 2022 mixtape](https://fuzzylogic.me/posts/april-2022-mixtape/) included its image like so:

 <figure>